Photos from Nathan Robinson's Collection: (Click to enlarge)

 Stilettos by Bill Stroman

-Each of these stilettos has a slender three-sided blade tapers into a pin-like point.
+Each stiletto has a slender three-sided blade that tapers into a pin-like point.
 The hollow-ground edges of the triangular blades are sharpened, creating a fierce weapon capable of cutting with the thrust.

-The larger one is 16.375" overall, has a 11.625" long blade and has a handle made of buffalo horn.
-The smaler is 10.25" overall, has a 5.375" long blade and a handle made of cocobolo wood.
+The larger one is 16.375" overall, has a 11.625" long blade and has a grip made of buffalo horn.
+The smaler is 10.25" overall, has a 5.375" long blade and a grip made of cocobolo wood.
 Both have brass fittings and leather sheaths.

 Open a printer-friendly version of this page